-Burien stirred up by roar from new Sea-Tac Airport overflights
+Burien stirred up by roar from sharp increase in Sea-Tac Airport overflights

 In July 2016, without any notice to either the Port of Seattle or the city of Burien, the FAA directed all southbound Horizon Air Q400 turboprop planes taking off to the north to make an automated turn almost due west immediately after takeoff.

-The intent was to move these planes more quickly out of the way of the faster jets, helping controllers efficiently clear the airspace and avoid delays.
+The intent was to move these planes quickly out of the way of the faster jets, helping controllers efficiently clear the airspace and avoid delays.

-Instead of waiting for commands from air traffic controllers and then turning west at varying points, suddenly all these planes were flying due west on the same straight shot directly over Burien out to the waters of Puget Sound.
+Instead of waiting for commands from air traffic controllers and then turning west at varying points, suddenly all these planes were flying due west on the same straight shot directly over Burien out to Puget Sound.

 Most Read Business Stories